List of Wallace & Gromit characters: Gromit

 Gromit is a beagle who is Wallace's pet dog and best friend.
 Gromit is very intelligent, having graduated from "Dogwarts University" (A pun on "Hogwarts", the magic school in the Harry Potter series) with a double first in Engineering for dogs.
 He likes knitting, playing chess, reading the newspaper, tea, and cooking.
 His prized possessions include his alarm clock, dog bone, brush, and a framed photo of himself with Wallace.
 He is very handy with electronic equipment and an excellent airplane pilot.
 He often threatens the plans of the villains he and Wallace encounter in their adventures.

 Gromit has no visible mouth and expresses himself through facial expressions and body language.
 Peter Hawkins originally intended to voice Gromit, but Park dropped the idea when he realized how Gromit's expressions could easily be made through small movements.
-Despite which, he has often barked in films like "The Wrong Trousers" (where he also made a growl) and "A Close Shave".
+Despite which, he has often barked in films such as The Wrong Trousers (where he also made a growl) and A Close Shave.

 Many critics believe that Gromit's silence makes him the perfect straight man, with a pantomime expressiveness that drew favourable comparisons to Buster Keaton.
 He does at times make dog-like noises, such as yelps and growls.
 Nick Park says: "We are a nation of dog-lovers and so many people have said: 'My dog looks at me just like Gromit does!'"